 Community Podcast Initiative

 Our goal is to develop, produce and promote podcasting by fostering innovative audio storytelling as a way to amplify underrepresented voices, including Indigenous community members, racialized Canadians, rural residents and multicultural and multi-ethnic groups in urban centres.
 We aim to collaborate with and provide space for community groups to share their stories as we explore new and more inclusive ways to tell audio stories.
 The CPI is powered by Shaw.

 The Podcast Studio

-The Podcast Studio is based at Mount Royal University’s School of Communication Studies.
-Currently under construction, the final renovated space will include a recording studio, two editing suites, a voicing booth and a lounge and meeting space.
+The Podcast Studio is based out of Mount Royal University’s School of Communication Studies.
+Our spaces include a recording studio, two editing suites, a voicing booth and a lounge and meeting space.
 The Studio is possible thanks to a grant from the Canada Foundation for Innovation.

 Dr. Brad Clark, Co-director